djaus2/AzureSphere/README.md

 # Djs Azure Sphere Scripts

+This documentation, like the repository itself, is a work in progress.

-You have an Azure Sphere and want to get cracking with it ASAP!
+You have an Azure Sphere and you want to get cracking with it ASAP!
 You can do so by following the documentation on docs.microsoft.com.
-There’s quite a bit to get through and much of it is of the format do this then do that then … .
+There’s quite a bit to get through and much of it is of the format: Do this then do that then … .
 But it does seem a bit mechanical in that if, having done it once and had to do it again in a new environment, the actions would be largely the same.
 So couldn’t some or a significant amount of it be automated, or at least scripted?